Receding Gums vs Healthy Gums: See the Differences with Images

 • Floss daily: This helps remove plaque from between teeth that your toothbrush can’t reach.

-• Regular dental checkups: Visit your dentist for professional cleanings to remove tartar that brushing and flossing can't.
+• Regular dental checkups: Visit your dentist regularly for professional cleanings to monitor the progress of gum disease and remove tartar, which is extremely sticky and difficult to remove at home.

 Trauma is another big trigger of gingival recession.
 The key to tackling this is to treat your gums more gently.